hjdr4/docker-volume-glusterfs/README.md

 See https://docs.docker.com/engine/extend/#developing-a-plugin for complete instructions.

-***remark***: the registry you use must NOT have regular images, Docker needs a dedicated plugin repository.
+***Remark***: the registry you use must NOT have regular images, Docker needs a dedicated plugin repository.
 If you use DockerHub, just create another account.

 ## LICENSE